 Tropical downpours to raise flash flood risk in South Texas

-The odds of a short-lived tropical depression or storm forming in the southwestern Gulf are lessening, but pockets of heavy rain could still trigger flash flooding.
+While there is no longer a risk of a short-lived tropical depression or storm forming in the southwestern Gulf, pockets of heavy rain could still trigger flash flooding into the weekend.

 The AccuWeather Enhanced RealVue™ Satellite from Friday morning, Aug.
 15, shows a cluster of showers and thunderstorms just offshore of South Texas and northeastern Mexico.

 A batch of showers and thunderstorms in the southwestern Gulf is expected to enhance downpours across South Texas into Saturday.
-AccuWeather hurricane experts caution that localized flooding may still occur, even if the system does not develop into a tropical depression or storm.
+AccuWeather hurricane experts caution that localized flooding may still occur, even though the system has lost its chance to organize into a tropical depression or storm.

-The window for tropical development is expected to close by late Friday afternoon as the main cluster of showers and thunderstorms tracks inland over northeastern Mexico or South Texas.
-This system originated earlier this week in the western Caribbean and has since traveled thousands of miles.
+The small window for tropical development closed early Friday afternoon as the main cluster of showers and thunderstorms tracked inland over northeastern Mexico and South Texas.
+This system originated earlier this week in the western Caribbean and traveled thousands of miles into the southwest Gulf by the end of the week.

-"A surge of tropical moisture is expected to soak parts of southern and central Texas, regardless of tropical development," AccuWeather Lead Hurricane Expert Alex DaSilva said.
+"A surge of tropical moisture is expected to soak parts of southern and central Texas," AccuWeather Lead Hurricane Expert Alex DaSilva said.
 "People in areas prone to flash flooding should be on alert."

 Heavy rainfall is expected to be localized, potentially focused near the coast or in inland areas with elevated terrain across South Texas.
 Drivers should watch for ponding on roadways and periods of reduced visibility.